ivan006/Course-Work--Notes/Business/Harmony-management/readme.md

 ## How
 Harmony management is the type that both makes primary use of and focuses on the managment of assets.
 It's opposite, disharmony management, both makes primary use of and focuses on the management of people.

 For an illustration of the difference between asset and people oriented management imagine, for a moment, that instead of voting for the next president (person) we voted for the next government spending plan (asset)?
-Systems like patriarchy are fundimentally built upon the principle of people oriented managment.
+A good example of people oriented management is patriarchy.